ngchain/ngcore/README.md

 ## Contracts

 On-chain source is human-readable wat, compiled deterministically at activation.
-Contracts compose two ways: `contract/<deployer address>` imports run library code on the caller's state; `service/<deployer address>` calls run on the dependency's own state (tokens, pools) with re-entry guarded and dependees reference-pinned.
+Contracts compose by CALLING one another: a contract imports another by its `<deployer address>` (or calls one at runtime), and the callee always runs on its OWN state (tokens, pools) with re-entry guarded and statically-declared dependees reference-pinned.
 Execution is journaled (all-or-nothing), gas-tiered (state writes cost orders of magnitude more than arithmetic), and receipts with events stay local — never consensus data.
 See [docs/contract.md](docs/contract.md) for the